-Global Banking
+Group Global Banking

-Global Banking provides a wide range of financing and investment solutions to corporate and institutional clients through its presence in 19 countries globally.
-The Group's client focused business model is anchored on the Client Coverage team and is supported by 5 key product groups: Investment Banking, Corporate Banking, Transaction Banking, Global Markets and Asset Management.
+Group Global Banking provides a wide range of financing and investment solutions to corporate, institutional and retail clients in 19 markets globally.
+The Group's client-centric business model is anchored on a Client Coverage team and supported by five key product groups: Investment Banking; Corporate Banking, Transaction Banking, Global Markets and Asset Management.

-The Client Coverage team acts as single point of contact for both Global Banking's domestic and regional clients and is supported by product specialists to deliver innovative and customised end-to-end financial solutions.
-Global Banking combines local in-country expertise with regional capabilities to provide consistent and integrated financial solutions to its clients across the region.
+The Client Coverage team acts as single point of contact for both domestic and regional clients and is supported by product specialists to deliver innovative and customised end-to-end financial solutions.
+In 2017, the Financial Institutions Group was re-organised to become a standalone business unit where it acts as a platform and focal point for all banks' and non-bank financial institutions' end-to-end relationships across the Group.
+It also offers financing, securities services and correspondent banking businesses as well as connects and facilitates cross-sell with product partners.
+Group Global Banking combines local in-country expertise with regional capabilities to provide consistent and integrated financial solutions to its clients across the region.